KasperskyLab/SafeBoard/README.md

 SafeBoard Contest 2017
 =====================
-This is tasks and solutions for SafeBoard Contest 2017
+Tasks and solutions for SafeBoard Contest 2017

 License